Manhunt (Captain Scarlet and the Mysterons): Plot

-Captain Black breaks into the Culver Atomic Centre but is discovered by security guards.
+Captain Black breaks into the Culver Atomic Centre for unknown reasons, but is discovered by security guards.
 While making his escape he is forced to enter a radioactive area, where he is exposed to an isotope that renders him detectable on long-range Geiger counters for the next 48 hours.
 In a bid to capture the Mysteron agent, Spectrum search the surrounding area using a fleet of Detector Trucks aided by the Angel fighter squadron.

 Trapped inside the search area, Black murders a filling station mechanic to steal the hidden Spectrum Pursuit Vehicle that he is guarding.
 When Captains Scarlet and Blue arrive to requisition the SPV, they encounter the Mysteron reconstruction of the mechanic, who pulls a gun on them but is shot dead by Scarlet.
 The Detector Trucks pick up Black's trace as he speeds down a highway in the SPV.
 Captain Ochre sets up a roadblock to stop him.
-However, the Mysterons warn Black and order him to return to the atomic centre, where the background radiation will make him undetectable to Spectrum.
-Sighting the SPV from the air, Symphony Angel lands her fighter.
-She is captured by Black, who uses the SPV to crash the atomic centre's gates and takes Symphony deep into the complex.
+However, the Mysterons warn Black and order him to return to the Atomic Centre, where the background radiation will make him undetectable to Spectrum.
+Following tyre tracks, Scarlet and Blue find Symphony's landed Angel Interceptor but no sign of the pilot, realising she has been captured by Black.

-The Spectrum forces converge on the atomic centre.
-Black attempts to kill Symphony by exposing her to increasing levels of radiation, but ultimately chooses to spare her life.
-He instead forces the Angel, who is now radioactive herself, to drive out of the complex alone in the SPV.
-Thinking that Black is the driver, the Spectrum forces begin a pursuit.
-The entrance to the complex is left unguarded, and Black decontaminates himself and slips away.
-Symphony crashes the SPV and Spectrum discover too late that they have been tricked.
-After Colonel White's debriefing, Lieutenant Green discreetly asks Symphony why she did not alert the Captains of her presence during Black's escape.
-Symphony admits that she had never driven an SPV before and did not want to pass up the opportunity.
+The Spectrum forces converge on the Atomic Centre.
+Inside, Black seemingly attempts to kill Symphony by exposing her to increasing levels of radiation, but ultimately chooses to spare her life.
+The SPV then crashes the gates of the Atomic Centre and heads south.
+Picking up the radioactive signature of the driver and assuming it is Captain Black, the Spectrum forces begin a pursuit.
+The SPV crashes at a roadblock, and the driver is discovered to be Symphony.
+With the complex left unguarded, Black decontaminates himself and slips away, Spectrum realising too late that they have been tricked.
+After Colonel White's debriefing, Lieutenant Green discreetly asks Symphony why she did not stop the SPV outside the gates of the Atomic Centre; she meekly admits that she had never driven an SPV before.